boundless-xyz/boundless/documentation/site/pages/introduction/proof-lifecycle.md

 The requestor can use this Merkle inclusion proof as an effective representation of a verified execution, and use it as such in their application.
 :::

-### 5. The app developer retrieves their proof, to use in their application.
+### 5. The App Developer Retrieves Their Proof, to Use in Their Application

 When the prover fulfills their request, the requestor will (the app developer) will receive their proof.